alansrobin/health-care-chat-bot/README.md

 # how to run
 * vscode
   * install vscode from the internet

-* installing libraries
+* Libraries
   * install the libraries from requirement.txt

 * run the project
   * Run the project by typing: streamlit run app.py
  #